Holo-Host/branding/README.md

 * TBD

-## Libraries
+## Code

-The goal is to have UI tools including:
+The goal is to have UI code for the following tools:

 * an empty 'scaffold' app framework
+* an empty 'scaffold' app framework which includes Holo UI components
-* a library of reusable components
+* a separate library of just the reusable Holo UI components themselves
 * etc.